m-rbt01/calculator/solution-plan.md

             SET current key value to empty string ENDIF
     ENDFOR
-    SET decimal button disabled to false
     SET previous operation text content to an empty string SET output text content to an empty string ENDFUNCTION

 FUNCTION backspace
-    DECLARE new output
-    IF second operator length IS GREATER THAN zero THEN SET array to second operator split to array CALL pop on array, IF decimal THEN decimal button disabled to false SET second operator to array joined to string SET new output to first, symbol, and second operator string ELSEIF operator id IS NOT empty string
-        SET operator id to empty string
-        SET operator symbol to empty string
-        IF first operand INCLUDES decimal THEN
-            SET decimal disabled to false
-        ENDIF
-        SET new output to first operand
-    ENDELSEIF
-    ELSEIF first operand length IS  GREATER THAN zero THEN SET array to first operand split to array
+    SET current key to IS second operator length IS GREATER THAN zero?
+THEN second operand key.
+OR IS symbol empty?
+THEN symbol key.
+OR first operand key
-        CALL pop on array IF decimal THEN decimal button disabled to false SET first operand to array joined to string SET new output to first operand
-    ENDELSEIF
-    CALL display with active output, and new output ENDFUNCTION
+    SET current key to itself SLICED to the last character SET new output to IS current key second operand?
+THEN full operation.
+OR first operand CALL display with active output, and new output ENDFUNCTION